Research assistants

 Here are some Top Tips to help you through the recruitment stages; from application through to joining the Law Commission.
 Also take a look at our CV Template, which should be used as a guide to structure your CV.

-More information about being a Research Assistant and a timetable of key events can be found in our Guide for Applicants (2023/2024).
+More information about being a Research Assistant and how to apply can be found on the following document links:

-In December 2022 we held a free online information session ahead of our 2023/24 research assistant campaign.
-You can find the recording here.
+In December 2024 we held a free online information session ahead of our 2024/25 research assistant campaign.
+You can find the recording here, and embedded below.

 You can also find a short video showing what our interviews are like, and demonstrating good and bad interview skills.